MegenisJ/Detecting-squares-in-an-image-using-hough-transforms/README.md

  - target size for the square in pixels
  - f1 (strength of highlights for candidate peaks in the hough space)
  - f2 (confidence in the square)
- - number of sizes = amount of different sized squares.
-Entering a value above 1 will make the program prompt you for more square sizes
+ - number of sizes (amount of different sized squares.
+Entering a value above 1 will make the program prompt you for more square sizes)

 Some example program inputs:
   "java FindingSquares im1.pgm 200 0.2 0.5 1"